Did you pay attention to the news during the 2016 election cycle?

 If so, you gave that company permission to access your Facebook user data AND you gave Facebook permission to share it with them.

-That’s right – simply by choosing to sign in to a third-party website using your Facebook credentials gives that company permission to mine your Facebook user data.
+That’s right – in many cases simply by choosing to sign in to a third-party website using your Facebook credentials gives that company permission to mine your Facebook user data.

 And even if they are spelled out there, most people don’t take the time to read privacy policies anyway.
 Do you?